dpkrepo/WindowsAdministration/README.md

-# This Github Readme is on ongoing development please have a patience
+# This Page is on ongoing development please have a patience.....